Jump to section

 Yeast infection and thrush both refer to an overabundance of yeast in a dog's body, whether in the digestive system, in the mucous membranes, or on the skin.
-They're typically caused by one of two yeast organisms – Candida or Malassezia – and are often misdiagnosed as other types of issues because of their similarities to other conditions, such as allergies.
+They're typically caused by one of two yeast organisms – Candida or Malassezia – and often appear quite similar to other conditions, such as skin infections or allergies.
 A yeast infection is not fatal in itself but may lead to complications if left untreated.

 A yeast infection occurs when there is an overgrowth of yeast, which may result in clinical signs similar to those of allergies or other conditions.
 If your dog's symptoms do not abate after treatment for allergies, or if you notice an unpleasant smell coming from your dog, schedule a visit to the veterinarian, specifically to check for a yeast infection.